 Domain Name

 This is probably the first term you may face once you mention building a website.
 The domain name is the address that people type in their browser URL bar to visit your website.
 A good question is: how does the Internet work?
 The Internet is a giant network of computers connected to each other through a global network of cables.
-These computers can communicate with each other, and each one has a specific series of numbers called an IP address for identification.
+These computers can communicate with each other, each with a specific series of numbers called an IP address for identification.
 The problem with IP addresses is that they are hard to remember.

 Web Hosting